 Country of Operation

-SummaryAMUA is a fractional social franchise implemented on behalf of Government of Kenya by Marie Stopes Kenya.
-It currently consists of over 270 privately owned and operated clinics that focus primarily on providing reproductive health & family planning programs, and maternal & child health services.
+SummaryAMUA is a social franchise implemented on behalf of Government of Kenya by Marie Stopes.
+It currently consists of over 270 privately owned and operated clinics that focus primarily on providing reproductive health & family planning programs, maternal & child health services, and ser

 AMUA was launched to provide family planning to under-served communities in three provinces in Kenya, where health indicators such as the contraceptive prevalence rate, Poverty Index and fertility rates are not ideal.
 AMUA aims to achieve significant increases in the use of contraception methods, aid family planning services and address HIV/AIDs testing and counseling needs.
 On this foundation, basic health indicators have improved over the last 5 years.

 Key program components